cookpad/global-style-guides/code-review/README.md

 - Be grateful for the reviewer's suggestions.
 - Don't take it personally.
 The review is of the code, not you.
 - Explain why the code exists and try to rework the code so no explanation is necessary ("It's like that because of these reasons.
 Would it be more clear if I rename this class/file/method/variable?")
-- Merge once you feel confident in the code and its impact on the project.
+- Merge only once you feel confident in the code and its impact on the project.

 ### Hypothesis format